RyanScottLewis/enqueue/README.md

 #### Defining

-You can define a publisher by subclassing `Enqueue::Publisher` or by including/extending `Enqueue::Publisher::Base`.
+You can define a publisher by subclassing `Enqueue::Publisher` or by including `Enqueue::Publisher::Base`.

 #### Global Methods